Adefolajuwon/Data-structures-and-algorithms/readme.md

-some of these codes are unfinshed or dont work :)
+some of these codes are unfinshed:)